frontenddogma/web-development-glossary/manuscript/p.md

 : An input interface (specifically a human interface device) that allows a user to input spatial (i.e., continuous and multi-dimensional) data to a computer.
 CAD systems and graphical user interfaces (GUI) allow the user to control and provide data to the computer using physical gestures by moving a hand-held mouse or similar device across the surface of the physical desktop and activating switches on the mouse.
 While the most common pointing device by far is the mouse, many more devices have been developed.&nbsp;[†](#w-pointing-device)

 Polyfill
-: Code that implements a feature on web browsers that do not support the feature.
-Most often, it refers to a JavaScript library that implements an HTML web standard, either an established standard (supported by some browsers) on older browsers, or a proposed standard (not supported by any browsers) on existing browsers.
+: Code that implements a feature on web browsers that do not natively support the feature.
+Most often, a polyfill refers to a JavaScript library that implements an HTML web standard, either an established one (supported by some browsers) on older browsers, or a proposed standard (not supported by any browsers) on existing browsers.
 Formally, “a polyfill is a shim for a browser API.”
 Polyfills allow web developers to use an API regardless of whether or not it is supported by a browser, and usually with minimal overhead.&nbsp;[†](#w-polyfill)

 Polymer Project
-: A JavaScript library for building web applications using Web Components.
-Development of the library started in 2013, it was released in 2015.
-Polymer is being developed by Google.&nbsp;[†](#w-polymer) ℹ︎&nbsp;[polymer-project.org](https://www.polymer-project.org/)
+: A JavaScript library for building web applications using web components.
+Development of the library started in 2013, and it was released in 2015.
+Polymer was developed by Google.&nbsp;[†](#w-polymer) ℹ︎&nbsp;[polymer-project.org](https://www.polymer-project.org/)

 POP
 : → Post Office Protocol